Landlord Terms of Business

 3.5 Where the agreement is cancelled under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (or previous consumer contract legislation) the Landlord agrees to repay any reasonable costs incurred by the Agent in carrying out his duties before the cancellation of the contract (see clause 19.4).

-1. 4.
-TENANCY AGREEMENT
+4. ASSURED PERIODIC TENANCY AGREEMENT

-All services include the preparation of a tenancy agreement in the Agent's standard form(s) and provision of a copy of this agreement to a designated advisor or building society where required.
-Should the Landlord, advisors or mortgagees require amendment of the contract or require the Agent to enter into further work or correspondence, a fee for this extra work may be requested (or you may have the tenancy agreement amended by your own adviser at your own expense).
+4.2 Should the Landlord, advisors or mortgagees require amendment of the contract or require the Agent to enter into further work or correspondence, a fee for this extra work may be requested (or you may have the tenancy agreement amended by your own adviser at your own expense).
 It is agreed that the Agent may sign the tenancy agreement(s) on behalf of the Landlord except when the Landlord is a company and/or chooses the Let Only or Let Only+ Service where the Landlord(s) must sign the tenancy agreement.

-1. 5.
-REFERENCING
+5. REFERENCING

 5.2 The Landlord accepts that the Agent is not responsible in any way for the accuracy or completeness of the information provided or for the accuracy or completeness of the reference report.
-Due to the use of open banking technology and other manual methods to check a prospective Tenant’s financial viability, a written employment reference is not generally obtained, and the Landlord is advised to check their insurance policies for compliance in this eventuality.
+Due to the use of open banking technology and other manual methods to check a prospective Tenant’s financial viability, a written employment reference is generally not obtained, and the Landlord is advised to check their insurance policies for compliance in this eventuality.

 5.3 If the Landlord instructs the Agent not to obtain a reference or instructs the Agent to proceed with a failed reference report they accept that the Agent cannot be held responsible for any consequences that arise out of that decision.
 Such consequences may include failure of the tenant(s) to pay rent on time, or at all, and breach of the Landlord’s insurance policy.

-1. 6.
-RIGHT TO RENT IMMIGRATION CHECKS
+6. TENANT RIGHT TO RENT & FINANCIAL SANCTION CHECKS

-1. 7.
-HOLDING DEPOSITS
+7. HOLDING DEPOSITS

 A holding deposit of no more than one weeks rent is generally taken from an applicant applying to rent a property.
 The purpose of this is to verify the applicant's serious intent to proceed, and the Agent reserves the right to retain any holding deposit to protect against any administrative expenses (taking out references, conducting viewings, re-advertising) that may be incurred should the applicant decide to withdraw the application.
 The holding deposit does not protect the Landlord against loss of rent due to the applicant deciding to withdraw, or references proving unsuitable although early acceptance of rent from the applicant would not be advisable until satisfactory references have been received.

-1. 8.
-TAX
+8. TAX

-8.1 When letting Property and collecting rents for non-UK resident Landlords (NRL) i.e. Landlords living overseas, the Agent is obliged by the Income and Corporation Taxes Act 1988 and the Taxation of Income from Land (Non-Residents) Regulations 1995 to deduct tax (at the basic tax rate) to cover any tax liability, unless the Landlord has been authorised in writing by HM Revenue and Customs (HMRC) to receive rent gross.
+8.1 When letting Property and collecting rents for non-UK resident Landlords (NRL) i.e. Landlords living overseas, the Agent is obliged by the Income and Corporation Taxes Act 1988 and the Taxation of Income from Land (Non-Residents) Regulations 1995 to deduct tax (at the basic tax rate) to cover any tax liability, unless the Landlord has been authorised in writing by HM Revenue and Customs (HMRC) to receive rent gross and HMRC have notified the Agent directly.
 As part of the Management service a standard quarterly charge will be made for this work and the Agent may charge reasonable expenses for further work (see Scale of Charges below) requested by the Landlord, the Landlord's accountant or the HMRC in connection with such tax liabilities.
 Where the Landlord chooses the Let Only Service and the rent is greater than £100.00 per week, the Tenant becomes responsible for operating the Non-Resident Landlord Scheme, unless the Landlord has appointed an Agent in the UK.
 Further information on the Non-Resident Landlord Scheme is available here

 8.2 The Landlord accepts that the Agent is unable to provide advice in relation to the liability of the Landlord for tax on income arising from the letting of the Property and the Landlord confirms that he shall seek independent advice.
 The Agent confirms that they are obliged to inform HM Revenue and Customs (HMRC) of the Landlord when the Property is let, including confirmation of the rental income received.

-1. 9.
-PAYMENT
+9. PAYMENT

 9.1 The balance of the first months’ rent (and any Deposit where applicable) shall by paid to the Landlord via BACS within fourteen days of commencement of the tenancy agreement subject to the tenancy agreement being signed by all relevant parties.